 Pupil Premium funding is targeted at accelerating progress to move children to at least age related expectations.

-Click here to see our Pupil Premium Action Plan for 2020-21
+Click here to see how we spent Pupil Premium funding in 2020-21

 Pupil Premium for 2019-20